vim-jp/ujihisa.vim-3/README.md

 November 19 (Saturday), 2011

-International Vim conference in Tokyo, Japan
+An International Vim conference in Tokyo, Japan

 ## Talks